FORMAT & STRUCTURE

 All prizes displayed in U.S. dollars.
 Prizes subject to change.

-Top 8 players and all players with 39 match points or greater at the end of the event also earn invitations and airfare to Pro Tour Guilds of Ravnica in Atlanta, Georgia from November 9-11.
+Top 4 teams and all teams with 36 match points or greater at the end of the event also earn invitations and airfare to Pro Tour 25th Anniversary in Minneapolis, MN from August 3-5, 2018.